harness/developer-hub/release-notes/continuous-integration.md

 ### Fixed issues

 * Corrected the rendering of the **Stack Trace** field when inspecting failed tests from the [Tests tab](/docs/continuous-integration/use-ci/run-tests/viewing-tests) on the [Build details page](/docs/continuous-integration/use-ci/viewing-builds).
 (CI-9765, ZD-51231)
-* Fixed an issue with extra whitespace in step templates when these were used in a stage that used a Kubernetes cluster build infrastructure.
+* Fixed an issue with extra whitespace in step templates when these were used with a Kubernetes cluster build infrastructure.
 (CI-9723, ZD-49843)
+* Fixed an issue where the network driver wasn't available in the Harness Docker Runner for Windows.
+(CI-9848)
+* Fixed an issue that could occur when cloning multiple repos in a stage that used a Windows platform for the build infrastructure.
+(CI-9128)
 * Fixed an issue where some [code repo connectors](/docs/platform/connectors/code-repositories/connect-to-code-repo) didn't send the [build status](/docs/continuous-integration/use-ci/viewing-builds#source-code-repository-links) back to the SCM provider.
 This happened due to an issue in the Harness Delegate, and it occurred only for code repo connectors that [connected through a Harness Delegate](/docs/platform/connectors/code-repositories/ref-source-repo-provider/git-hub-connector-settings-reference#connectivity-mode-settings).
 Connectors connecting through the Harness Platform weren't impacted.
 This item requires Harness Delegate version 23.10.80xxx.
 For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
 (CI-9835, ZD-51754, ZD-51758, ZD-51763)

-### Hotfixes

-This release does not include hotfixes.
+* When a [code repo connector](/docs/platform/connectors/code-repositories/connect-to-code-repo) encounters a cert error, the error message shown in the Harness UI is now more informative.
+This item requires Harness Delegate version 23.10.80xxx.
+For information about features that require a specific delegate version, go to the [Delegate release notes](/release-notes/delegate).
+(CI-8509)

 ## Previous releases